Why Take This Hike?

-This 8-mile trail, which begins 90 minutes north of Anchorage on Fishhook-Willow Road, climbs some 2,900 feet as it follows Little Susitna River back up to its headwaters at Mint Glacier.
-It passes beneath walls of granite-spired peaks and ridges on its way up to Mint Cabin, a first-come, first-serve cabin where you can spend the night.
+This 8-mile trail (16 round-trip), which begins 90 minutes north of Anchorage on Fishhook-Willow Road, climbs some 2,900 feet as it follows Little Susitna River back up to its headwaters at Mint Glacier.
+It passes beneath walls of granite-spired peaks and ridges on its way up to Mint Hut, a first-come, first-serve cabin where you can spend the night.

 You’ll start by climbing slowly and steadily for 2 miles up an old mining road, which then narrows to an actual trail.
 The gradual climb continues for another 1.5 miles, during which the trail slowly turns rougher underfoot.
 About 3.5 miles from the parking area, and just after the trail makes a wide turn to the left, look up the river’s remaining length to the high mountains and glaciers that circle the upper valley.